-Constitutional Court effectively cancels measure to reform Belgian asylum reception
+Constitutional Court effectively cancels measure to reform asylum reception

-The Constitutional Court has now effectively cancelled one of the legal provisions through which federal minister for Asylum and Migration Anneleen Van Bossuyt (N-VA) sought to reform the reception of asylum seekers.
-The Court had already suspended that measure in February.
+Belgium's Constitutional Court has effectively cancelled one of the legal provisions through which federal minister for Asylum and Migration Anneleen Van Bossuyt sought to reform the reception of asylum seekers.
+The Court had suspended the measure in February.
 It is argued that the abolition of the option of reception in the form of financial assistance is contrary to EU law and certain fundamental rights.

 Website preview